 The project to develop and create the Remembering the End exhibition was undertaken by Geelong Heritage Centre Reading Room and Archives Officer, Caroline Stok, with assistance from the Museums Australia Victoria Roving Curator Program.

-Remembering the End will be on display to the public at the Geelong Heritage Centre from Tuesday 13 November until February 2019, before touring to library branches across the region.
+Remembering the End will be on display to the public at the Geelong Heritage Centre from Tuesday 13 November 2018 until Thursday 28 February 2019, before touring to library branches across the region.
 For Geelong Heritage Centre opening hours, please follow this link.

 Back to news